 As the ingrown toenail digs into the soft flesh of the toe, you may be tempted to try and get under the affected nail with the nail clippers and snip out the section that’s causing the discomfort.
 However, this is likely to make the problem worse in the long run, because the toenail becomes even more embedded in the skin as it grows back.

 Your podiatrist as Kalmar Family Podiatry can realign the ingrown toenail by carefully trimming then lifting the nail away from the toe, so it grows on the correct path again.
-They may also put a splint under the nail to support it growing away from the skin.

 If you have an ingrown toenail or think you may have an infection, call Kalmar Family Podiatry today, or book an appointment online.